Ado (singer): Growing international success: 2022–present

 On July 28, Ado announced that she would provide the theme song for The Silent Service: The Great Sea Battle of the Arctic Ocean, "The Story of the Wind and I", with lyrics by Hiroji Miyamoto and arrangement by Mafumafu.

 In a press release on August 25, Ado's staff revealed she would provide the theme song for the Japanese original net animation reboot of Cat's Eye, "Magic", with lyrics and music by Vocaloid producer Tsumiki.
-She will also provide the ending theme, a cover of Anri's "Cat's Eye", which was originally used as the first opening theme of the 1983 anime adaptation.
+She also provided the ending theme, a cover of Anri's "Cat's Eye", which was originally used as the first opening theme of the 1983 anime adaptation.